 Do not let your field staff estimate impressions.
 Doing so is neither accurate nor consistent.
-Ask them to record the metrics that you use for you calculations (e.g., interaction counts, event attendance, and miles driven).
+Instead, ask them to record the metrics you use for your calculations (e.g., interaction counts, event attendance, and miles driven).

 “Interactions” take place when consumers engage at your activation.
 “Engagement” happens when a consumer interacts with the brand at an experiential marketing event.